Rayc940/ece5160-fast-robot/lab1/lab.md

             break;
 ```

-On the computer side, the sequence numbers received are stored in a set to ensure that each number is only counted once.
-After telling the Artemis to send M numbers, the computer listens for incoming data for a fixed duration (12 seconds).
-Once data collection is complete, the received sequence numbers are compared against the expected range from 0 to M−1.
+On the computer side, the numbers received are stored in a set to ensure that each number is only counted once.
+After telling the Artemis to send M numbers, the computer listens for incoming data for a fixed duration.
+Once data collection is done, the received sequence are compared against the expected range.
 Any missing numbers indicate that they were not successfully received.
-The loss percentage is then calculated as the ratio of missing number to the total number of numbers sent.
+The loss percentage is then calculated.

 ```cpp
 # Task 10